-There have been no significant changes in the state of affairs of the Company during the year.
+There were no significant changes in the state of affairs of the Company during the year.

-Events occurring after the reporting date

-Following 31 December 2019, COVID-19 outbreak has caused disruption to the global economy including financial markets.
-While the disruption does not impact the value of the assets as at 31 December 2019, it is expected to impact the future revenues of the Company as well as the assets.
+Events occurring after the reporting date Following 31 December 2019, COVID-19 outbreak has caused disruption to the global economy including financial markets.
+While the disruption does not impact the value of the assets as at 31 December 2019, it is expected to impact the future revenues of the Company as well as the assets and the guarantee liability.
 As at the date of this report, the impact cannot be quantified as the extent and duration of the economic disruption is unknown.